maxeq/datatable/README.md

 # @maxeq-ui/datatable

-> A highly customizable and reusable data table component for React, supporting sorting, selection, and custom rendering.
+> A highly customizable and reusable data table component for React, supporting sorting, selection, custom rendering, and row styling.

 ---

 ## ✨ Features

 - **Customizable Columns**: Define labels, keys, and custom render logic for each column.
-- **Sorting**: Enable sorting on specific columns.
+- **Sorting**: Enable sorting on specific columns with ascending and descending orders.
 - **Row Selection**: Allow single or multiple row selection with callbacks.
+- **Dynamic Row Styling**: Apply conditional or static styles to rows.
 - **TypeScript Support**: Fully typed for strong type safety.

 ---